espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  7: Unknown

 -  **<group_cipher>**: group cipher type, same enumerated value to ``<pairwise_cipher>``.
--  **<bgn>**: 802.11 b/g/n.
+-  **<wifi_protocol>**: Wi-Fi protocol standard.
 If the corresponding bit is 1, the corresponding mode is enabled; if the corresponding bit is 0, the corresponding mode is disabled.

    - bit 0: bit to identify if 802.11b mode is enabled or not
    - bit 1: bit to identify if 802.11g mode is enabled or not
    - bit 2: bit to identify if 802.11n mode is enabled or not
+   - bit 3: `802.11 LR Espressif Proprietary protocol <https://docs.espressif.com/projects/esp-idf/en/latest/{IDF_TARGET_PATH_NAME}/api-guides/wifi.html#lr>`_
+   - bit 4: 802.11ax protocol standard
+   - bit 5: 802.11a protocol standard
+   - bit 6: 802.11ac protocol standard

 -  **<wps>**: wps flag.